FAQ

 Normally, air should flow smoothly in the mouth and nose into your lungs continually, including whilst sleeping.

-• Wash your humidifier chamber with mild soap, rinse well and let air dry.
+- Wash the humidifier chamber with mild soap, rinse thoroughly, and let it air dry.

-• Wash your entire mask and headgear with mild soap and warm water.
+- Clean the entire mask and headgear strap with mild soap and warm water.
+Hang the strap to dry; it requires several hours of drying time.

-• Wash your tubing in a sink with mild soap and warm water.
+- Wash the tubing in a sink with mild soap and warm water.
+Rinse thoroughly, then hang it over a towel rack or shower rod to dry completely.

-• Check your CPAP filter and change when it has turned grey
+- Check your CPAP filter and replace it when it becomes gray or clogged.

 Every Six Months

-Most likely you did a sleep study, and the result shows one of the following:
+You have likely undergone a sleep study, and the results indicate one of the following scenarios:

 RespiArt Solutions